 The world is changing at a lightning speed but human nature remains more or less the same.
 The moral code you learned from your teachers and pushed on to you by greedy corporations and politicians is incompatible with human nature and reality.
 It’s hard not to get depressed when there’s a disconnect between reality and how you view the world.

 Your mental framework is to you what an operating system is to a computer.
-Just like a program that is designed for the Windows operating system will not function at Mac OS computers, the realities of today’s world will not function in a utopian, idealistic mental framework.
-A faulty mental framework will make it harder to maintain your sanity as you will constantly keep witnessing real-life events that contradict your world view.
+Just like a program that is designed for the Windows operating system will not function on Mac OS computers, the realities of today’s world will not function in a utopian, idealistic mental framework.
+A faulty mental framework will make it harder to maintain your sanity as you will constantly keep witnessing real-life events that contradict your worldview.

 You went through an education system that taught you that it’s immoral to be selfish, ambitious, and masculine.
 These qualities are not only not immoral, but they are also vital for your mental health and your odds of succeeding in life.
 The truth about women was hidden from you, which I believe is one of the main causes of suicide among men.

 Reject the mental framework of modern times and be unapologetically selfish, masculine, and ambitious.
 Fix the terms of your relationship with women.
 If your mental framework clashes with the realities of life then it’s a better idea to fix your mental framework than to mold the entire world to fit into your idealistic worldview.